airnayden/sgn-rfid-api/README.md

 1. Better error handling - add separate exception classes with appropriate error codes (`500`, `422`, `409`, `404`)
 2. Router
 3. CRUD for buildings / departments / employees
+4. Use FAKER for generating random employees | buildings | departments for demo data, rather than having them hardcoded in a .json file